JaredMathis/flow-web/ReadMe.txt

 To setup:
+    npm i

-To update serverless functions:
+To build:

-firebase deploy

-Will neeed to set credentials, too
+    node build

-To
+To run:
+    Build